 You need to determine that for yourself based on your own situation.
 You never know when you might need cover.
-If you delay, it may be too late.
-It is better to apply for cover while you can still be readily accepted, and not run the risk of developing a medical condition which could result in an exclusion being added to your policy or cause your application to be declined.
+If you delay, you run the risk of developing a medical condition which could result an exclusion being added to your policy or a premium loading being applied.

 - Is it easy to apply for Family Protection?